SolidarityEconomyAssociation/open-data/docs/SSE-Standard.md

 ## Identifier

     Required: Yes
-    Description: A unique identifier used to identify organizations (initiatives*) within a dataset.
-The uniqueness must be guaranteed within the passed dataset! (i.e. one must guarantee uniqueness within the passed Original_Data.csv file and the Standard.csv file).
-The identifier will be used to create a URL address for the organization. (e.g. if Company XYZ passes an initiative with an id of IDENTITY, the resulting URL could be: data.solidarityeconomy.coop/XYZ/IDENTITY).
+    Description: A unique identifier used to identify each organization (initiative*) within a dataset.
+The uniqueness must be guaranteed within the passed dataset! (i.e. one must guarantee uniqueness within the passed Original_Data.csv file and the Standard_Format.csv file).
+The identifier will be used to create a URI address for the organization. (e.g. if Company XYZ passes an initiative with an id of IDENTITY, the resulting URI could be: data.solidarityeconomy.coop/XYZ/IDENTITY).
 These IDs must remain constant within the passed Original_Dataset.csv files
     Type: Text
     Validation: There must be no white spaces or special characters (only english alpha-numerals) and the ID must be shorter than 15 characters
 <hr/>